davecom/chess.dart/README.md

 ```
 ## Documentation

 The chess.js documentation is largely relevant, but there are also DartDocs generated within the lib/docs directory.
+The only change in naming from chess.js, is that history() has been changed to getHistory() due to a conflict with the history ivar.

 ## Links
 - [chess.js](https://github.com/jhlywa/chess.js)